Mikerawl/e-commerce/README.md

 once in ant of these folders the user can check all of a category bey selecting `get all`.
 The can look at an individual item by looking at `get by id`.
 A new entry can be made using the `post` option.
 An a catagory can be updated using the `put`

-Despite lots of effort on my part and that of my tutor and my course TA, the delete function was never able to operate correctly.
+Despite lots of effort on my part and that of my tutor and my course TA, some of the functionality was never able to operate correctly.
 ```

 ## Contributing